vasugupta1/PaymentGateway/README.md

 # PaymentGateway

-API which offers 2 endpoints that can be used an merchants :
+This api offers 2 endpoints that can be used by merchants :
 1) Payment Processing Endpoint which is used to validated and process card details of the user
 2) Payment Retrieval Endpoint which is used to retrieve previous payments.